neocdtv/java2uml/README.md

 ======
         mvn clean install

-During the build a sample graphviz dot-file will be generated in target/io.neocdtv.modelling.reverse.domain representing the internal custom model.
+During the build a sample graphviz dot-file will be generated target/io.neocdtv.modelling.reverse.domain representing a simple test domain model.
 The easiest way to view it is to go to http://viz-js.com/ and paste its content.

 run
 ======